w3c/aria/README.md

 # Accessible Rich Internet Applications (WAI-ARIA)

 This repository maintains specifications and related publications for the Accessible Rich Internet Applications suite of technologies.
-This is developed by the [Protocols and Formats Working Group](http://www.w3.org/WAI/PF/), expected soon to move to the ARIA Working Group.
-The staff contact in either case is [Michael Cooper](http://www.w3.org/People/cooper/).
+This is developed by the [ARIA Working Group](http://www.w3.org/WAI/ARIA/).
+The staff contact is [Michael Cooper](http://www.w3.org/People/cooper/).
 Please do not provide commit access to this repository without coordination.

 * TOC
 {:toc}